kristofferjansson/tdd-blog-instructions/README.md

 * When writing code - Write the bare minimum code that satisfy the test.

 **protip(s)**
-* Do not test for things that are not there (they are infinite), test for things that are there
+* Do not test for things that are not there (they are infinite), test for things that are present.

 ## Task: Create a simple blog engine (API)